Drafts

 See General Pricing tutorial for more information.

-- Edit Prescription particulars (Optional). standard Package
+- Edit prescription particulars (Optional). standard Package

-- Click the history icon beside a patient's name to view their dispensed script history, with dates and costs under All Dispensed tab or grouped by dosage form under Dosage Forms tab.
+patient nameor click 'Create New Patient' if the record is not yet added to the system.- Hover over the history icon beside the patient's name to view their dispensed script history, with dates and costs under 'All Dispensed' tab or grouped by dosage form under 'Dosage Forms' tab.

-- Enter Directions for use.
+- Enter

-- You may type in medical abbreviations (e.g., MDU - as directed), and the equivalent translation will automatically populate the field.
+sigs(e.g., mdu - as directed), and the equivalent translation will automatically populate the field.
+See Sigs user guide for more information.

 - Enter Repeats Total, and Supply Number